Huainan Anhui, China Travel Guide

 Spend an hour strolling through Longhu Park.
 The serene lake and green spaces offer a quiet escape from the city's pace.

-Public swimming pools or hotel pools (especially in larger hotels) are available, offering a means of cool off during warmer months.
+Public swimming pools or hotel pools (especially in larger hotels) are available, offering a method to cool off during warmer months.

 Enjoy the peaceful environment of parks for a simple moment of peace and rejuvenation.